bjorsq/bjorsq.github.com/cv.md

 Objectives
 ----------

-I am currently working full-time at the University of Leeds as an application developer, with specific responsibility for managing the Wordpress sites at the University.
-I started a Wordpress hosting service for the [Faculty of Education, Social Sciences and Law](http://www.essl.leeds.ac.uk) and the [Faculty of Performance, Visual Arts and Communications](http://www.pvac.leeds.ac.uk/) back in 2011 with a colleague which has since been adopted across the University and moved to the WPEngine platform.
-It currently hosts over 500 websites.
-I'm also the technical director of the company e-2.org limited, whose current activities largely consist of working on the websites [healthylunch.org.uk](http://healthylunch.org.uk) and [ianritchiearchitects.co.uk](http://www.ianritchiearchitects.co.uk).
+I am currently working full-time at the University of Leeds as an Application Support Analyst, with specific responsibility for managing digital repositories.

 I am always looking for a new position in which I am encouraged to learn new skills, and utilise my current abilities on creative and interesting projects.
 One particular area where I wish to develop my skills the application of Agile methodologies to problem solving and software development.